exploring self-realization, sacred personhood, and full humanity

-The way forward, as he saw it, was to reinstitute the “Pax Romana,” the good old days when the trains ran on time because the Caesars wielded a big sword and everyone knew his place in society.
+The way forward, as he saw it, was to reinstitute the steel fist of the “Pax Romana,” the good old days when the trains ran on time because the Caesars wielded a big sword and everyone knew his place in society.
 This is why, in Dante’s vision of Heaven, we find Roman Emperors, a pantheon of political saints.
 They knew how to run a tight ship, let me tell you.
 No “Romeo and Juliet” stabbings in the street on their watch.

 With this image in mind, Dante believes, it is no accident that God’s Church should find headquarters in Rome.
 This seemingly fortuitous juxtapositioning of state and church, in one great city, surely, is portentous of God’s will.
 Yes, the present Church is a gangster, it’s utterly corrupted and worldly, thought Dante, but this doesn’t mean it doesn’t have a prime role to play in bringing peace and justice, the ideal society, to the Earth.

 However, as we’ve said, Dante wrote too soon.

 Dante could not escape his cultural conditioning.
 He believed that a Church was absolutely required to make humans more godly.

 God’s hands are tied, sighed Dante.
 God holds his nose, God frets and is dismayed, for sure, but is forced to use the agency of the corrupted, worldly Church to save sinners.
 Yes, it is using evil to fight evil, and that's not good, but how else will the great unwashed of planet Earth be cleansed in the Blood of Christ?
 As unfortunate and despicable as it all is, we can hear Dante reasoning, the Church, of cosmic necessity, must be a partner to the saving of the world.

 Well, there is so much wrong with the foregoing, we hardly know how to respond.